Robert Chambers (criminal): Drug charges

 In July 2005, Chambers pleaded guilty to a misdemeanor drug charge and on August 29 was given a reduced sentence of 90 days in jail and fined $200 for a license violation.
 The judge added 10 days to the time prosecutors and Chambers' lawyer had agreed on because he was an hour late for the hearing.
 He would have faced up to a year in jail if he had been convicted after trial.

 On October 22, 2007, Chambers was arrested again, this time in his own apartment, and charged with three counts of selling a controlled substance in the first degree, three counts of selling a controlled substance in the second degree, and one count of resisting arrest.
 His longtime girlfriend, Shawn Kovell, was also arrested on one count of selling a controlled substance in the second degree.
 The Daily News reported:

 Cops said Chambers, 41, struggled with officers who tried to handcuff him on the felony charges.
 One detective suffered a broken thumb in the fracas.

 Commenting on his new arrest, former Assistant District Attorney Linda Fairstein, who had prosecuted Chambers for Levin's death, said:

 Doesn't surprise me.
 I always believed his problem with drugs and alcohol would get him in trouble again.
 He's had the opportunity in prison to detox and take college courses, to straighten out his life, but that clearly is of no interest to him.
 He's learned nothing in the last 20 years.

 Chambers and Kovell were charged with running a cocaine operation out of the apartment.
 The two had previously been given notices for not paying rent, and the phone had been disconnected.
-Chambers appeared in court on December 18; according to the New York Post, his lawyer filed "new papers elaborating on his psychiatric defense".
-The filing claimed that Chambers had become an addict at the age of 14 and was, by 2007, using 10 to 12 bags of heroin a day.
-It was also reported that he also used cocaine, was smoking marijuana and taking prescription drugs.
-Chambers planned to plead insanity.
-Prosecutors countered that Chambers was a drug dealer and had sold as much as $2,800 in heroin at a time to undercover police.
-Chambers faced life in prison on the drug charges.

 On August 11, 2008, the Manhattan DA's office announced that Chambers had pleaded guilty to selling drugs.
 On September 2, 2008, he was sentenced to 19 years on the drug charge.
-As of July 2021, he is at Shawangunk Correctional Facility, New York State Department of Corrections DIN (Department Identification Number) #08A4763.
-His earliest release date from prison is January 25, 2024.
-His latest possible release date is October 15, 2026.
+Chambers was released from New York's Shawangunk Correctional Facility on July 25, 2023, after serving 15 years of his 19-year sentence.
+He will be on parole until 2028.